 Figure 5: ASCAT wind (arrows) and wind variability (colours) at the ocean surface near Sri Lanka on 25 Nov 2011 3:45 UTC.
 The maximum winds just south of the island are 20 m/s; some of these wind arrows are coloured purple after flagging by 2DVAR, and some orange, after inversion Quality Control.
-The wind direction variability (MLE) is low to the northwest of the island (red colours; steady flow) and very high to the southwest and southeast (purple colours) due to severe convection that caused fatalities on this day.
+The wind direction variability (which may be linked to the inversion residual or MLE, see section 3.6) is low to the northwest of the island (red colours; steady flow) and very high to the southwest and southeast (purple colours) due to severe convection that caused fatalities on this day.

 At high wind speeds wave breaking will further intensify, causing air bubbles, foam and spray at the ocean surface, and a more and more complicated ocean topography.
-Although theoretically not obvious, it is empirically found that σ^0 keeps increasing for increasing wind speed from 25 m/s to 40 m/s, and that a useful wind direction dependency remains [Ref-11], albeit gradually weakening.
-HH (used for Ku-band scatterometers only) and VH polarization (planned for the second generation ASCAT) measurements are more sensitive to extremely high winds than the nominal VV polarization [Ref-11].
+Although theoretically not obvious, it is empirically found that $\sigma^0$ keeps increasing for increasing wind speed from 25 m/s to 40 m/s, and that a useful wind direction dependency remains [14], albeit gradually weakening.
+HH (used for Ku-band scatterometers only) and VH polarization (planned for the second generation ASCAT) measurements are more sensitive to extremely high winds than the nominal VV polarization [14].